 - Information and referral

-The DRC also provide adaptive computer equipment and other assistive devices specifically designed for people with disabilities.
+The DRS also provides adaptive computer equipment and software specifically designed for people with disabilities.

-The Disability Resource Center provides assistance to student's who have either a physical or mental impairment which substantially limits one or more major life activities.
-Examples of disabilities include: cerebral palsy, dyslexia, visual impairments, hearing impairments, AIDS/HIV, psychological disorders, learning disorders, qualdriplegia, and traumatic brain injuries.
-To receive services students must provide the Director of the Disability Resource Center with current documentation of their disability from a qualified health professional.
+The DRS provides assistance to student's who have either a physical or mental impairment which substantially limits one or more major life activities.
+Examples of disabilities include: physical disabilities, dyslexia, visual impairments, hearing impairments, AIDS/HIV, psychological disorders, learning disorders, and traumatic brain injuries.
+To receive services students must provide the DRS office with current documentation of their disability from a qualified health professional.